outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

    Besides local repositories, we also have remote repositories.
 4. _index_ and _repository_ reside under the _.git/_ directory.

-`git add` can not only add files that are not yet known to Git, but files that we have just created.
-Git takes contents for next **commit NOT from the working directory, but from a special temporary area, called index**.
-This allows finer control over what is going to be committed.
-We can exclude even certain pieces of files from commit (try `git add -i`), which helps developers stick to _atomic commits principle_.

 ![Git Architecure]({{ site.baseurl }}/assets/git1.png)

 The four commands above copy files between the working directory, the stage, and the history: